ingmapping/openstreets-nl-tilemill/README.md

 ## Exporting your basemap/raster tiles

-Inside Tilemill choose to export the project as MBTiles.
+Inside Tilemill you can choose to export the project as MBTiles.
 Once the export is done (this can take a while), [MBUtil](https://github.com/mapbox/mbutil) can be used to export the MBTiles into a directory structure.

 How to export your tiles into a directory structure with MButil:

 ```
     git clone https://github.com/ingmapping/openstreets-nl-tilemill.git
-    cd mbutil
+    cd openstreets-nl-tilemill/mbutil
     ./mb-util --image_format=png openstreets-nl.mbtiles openstreets-nl-tiles
 ```
 More information on MBUtil can be found on the original MBUtil repository: https://github.com/mapbox/mbutil.